95%

 The hiring process for Golang developers tends to feel slower than for more common roles.
 Demand for Golang developers continues to rise, and experienced engineers usually have options.

-A strong hiring process focuses less on trivia and more on how a developer reasons through real problems.
+A strong hiring process focuses on how a developer reasons through real problems.
 In our interviews, we learn more from a technical interview that explores tradeoffs than from a long list of interview questions.

-If you’re looking to hire Go developers for a system that needs to scale, clarity helps more than speed.
-Defining project requirements, performance goals, and development process expectations early tends to lead to better outcomes.
+If you’re looking to hire Go developers for a system that needs to scale, defining project requirements, performance goals, and development process expectations early tends to lead to better outcomes.

 Golang works well for long-term backend systems because it favors simplicity, readability, and performance over complex frameworks that age poorly.